 - 1. Administrative Decisions: administrative decisions are about the daily activities of the DCTF (including but not limited to: logistics, meeting dates and times, agenda revisions, schedules, etc.) - 2.
-Fishery Management Recommendations: recommendations about the Dungeness crab fishery management (including but not limited to topics mandated by SB 369and other topics that the DCTF chooses to address).
+Fishery Management Recommendations: recommendations about the Dungeness crab fishery management (including but not limited to topics mandated by SB 1690 and other topics that the DCTF chooses to address).

-The DCTF agrees that all administrative decisions will be made on a simple majority vote of all Members present, including non-voting members, at a given meeting (including full DCTF meetings and DCTF Workgroup meetings).
+The DCTF agrees that all administrative decisions will be made on a simple majority vote of all Members present, including ex officio's non-voting members, at a given meeting (including full DCTF meetings and DCTF Workgroup meetings).
 Administrative decisions will not require, and will not include sending recommendations with less than 2/3 majority vote.

-The DCTF agrees that all fishery management recommendations about the Dungeness crab fishery will be made using a range of procedures that will include methods mandated by SB 369and additional consensus methods (described below).
-It is understood that for all fishery management recommendations, the CDFW Members and other non-voting Members will abstain during voting procedures.
-CDFW leadership has determined it is impracticable for CDFW to vote on items that they may be expected to enforce at a later date.
-CDFW will be an active participant in discussions and potential straw polls (described below)
+The DCTF agrees that all fishery management recommendations about the Dungeness crab fishery will be made using a range of procedures that will include methods mandated by SB 1690369 and additional consensus methods (described below).
+It is understood that for all fishery management recommendations, the DFG Members and otherex officionon-voting Members will abstain during voting procedures.
+DFG leadership has determined it is impracticable for DFG to vote on items that they may be expected to enforce at a later date.
+DFG will be an active participant in discussions and potential straw polls (described below)